gvwilson/thirdbit/src/fiction/eimin/index.md

 She turned and ran,
 the two thieves behind her.

-The whole fight had lasted no longer than ten slow breaths.
+The whole fight had lasted no longer than a slow count of ten.
 I let out my breath with a whoosh, feeling suddenly limp as I always did after such excitement.
 "Let me have a look at that," I told Yassen.